 Do’s and don’ts of using BeenVerified

 There are a host of reasons why you should use BeenVerified.com — you never know what you will find!
 Subscribers are encouraged to check out not only themselves, but friends and family.
-But there are more practical reasons why you should perform background checks: verifying an online date’s identity, check if an online buyer or seller isn’t just a scammer in disguise, find a lost relative, research your neighbors to know about those who live around you, find out the sale price of your neighbor's home, find a lost love, retrieve public court records, or discover someone’s current address or phone number.
+But there are more practical reasons why you should perform background searches: verifying an online date’s identity, check if an online buyer or seller isn’t just a scammer in disguise, find a lost relative, research your neighbors to know about those who live around you, find out the sale price of your neighbor's home, find a lost love, or discover someone’s current address or phone number.

 However, there are restrictions to using the site.
 You are not authorized to consult the site for tenant or employment (office or household) screening.
 Similarly, it’s illegal to use BeenVerified to determine educational qualification and mortgage, credit check, and insurance eligibility.
 We forbid users to attempt to find information about persons under the age of 18 and business transaction initiated by an individual customer.
 Finally, the following will not be tolerated: harassing or contacting people against their wishes, stalking or spying, or stealing of another’s identity.